 If at least one RE of a PDCCH candidate for a UE on the serving cell overlaps with at least one RE of lte-CRS-ToMatchAround, or of LTE-CRS-PatternList-r16, the UE is not required to monitor the PDCCH candidate.

 If a UE is provided availableRB-SetPerCell-r16, the UE is not required to monitor PDCCH candidates that overlap with any RB from RB sets that are indicated as unavailable for receptions by DCI format 2_0 as described in Clause 11.1.1.
+When UE detects a DCI format 2_0 carrying available RB set indicator indicating all RB sets are unavailable including the RB set where the detected DCI format 2_0 locates, UE assumes the current available RB set indication is not valid and continue monitoring PDCCH candidates on these RB sets if configured.

 *** Unchanged text is omitted ***